-Everybody wants to know how often they should post on social media.
+Everybody wants to know the answer to the age-old question: how often should you post on social media?

 (We bet you’ve wondered once or twice.)